 Still managing to keep his air of elegance, he is rarely seen in public without the trustee shades.
-He has shown he can make a simple crew neck logo tee speak volumes by adding complimentary accessories and as you can see he isn’t all about shirts and chinos, he has the rare ability to make even the classic beach short and flip flops combination look like a sartorial masterpiece.
+He has shown he can make a simple crew neck logo tee speak volumes by adding complementary accessories and as you can see he isn’t all about shirts and chinos, he has the rare ability to make even the classic beach shorts and flip flops combination look like a sartorial masterpiece.

 Pirlo’s dressed up look:

-The Italian-stallion’s cool and collected persona perfectly suits the Oxford shirt and chino’s look which he has managed to give a casual twist by unbuttoning and adding the sunglasses.
-You can also see (below) that he not only knows the right time to add a blazer or tie to smarten up his act, but also how to use the likes of a belt, bag or watch to give this same look a different dimension.
+The Italian stallion’s cool and collected persona perfectly suits the Oxford shirt and chino’s look which he has managed to give a casual twist by unbuttoning and adding the sunglasses.
+You can also see (below) that he not only knows the right time to add a blazer or tie to smarten up his act but also how to use the likes of a belt, bag or watch to give this same look a different dimension.

-To steal the look which makes Andrea stand out as a footballing style icon there is no better place to start with a fine quality shirt which you can use as casual or formal base to an outfit.
+To steal the look which makes Andrea stand out as a footballing style icon there is no better place to start with a fine quality shirt that you can use as a casual or formal base to an outfit.
 Better still you could use his native brand Armani as a means of recreating the style.
 If you stick to the Italian label’s collection you’d be able to find a perfect pair of chinos and a travel bag which will play a big part in creating the aura which we all aspire to have; something of a chic Bond villain come Hollywood A-Lister in a glossy magazine type of look.
-You should be able to finish it off with a pair of retro styled sunglasses by Oakley, which strike the perfect blend between contemporary and vintage, just like the main man himself who some describe as “A Rolls Royce football player”.
+You should be able to finish it off with a pair of retro-styled sunglasses by Oakley, which strikes the perfect blend between contemporary and vintage, just like the main man himself who some describe as “A Rolls Royce football player”.